yshuman1/healthtensor.github.io/_posts/careers/2017-09-27-clinician.md

 This allows physicians to spend more time with patients, improves care, and optimizes finances for the physician and hospital.

-We're looking for a tech-savvy physician to join our team either part or full-time (full-time preferred).
-If the fit is right, there is an opportunity for you to come on as a founding employee and Chief Medical Officer.
+We're looking for a tech-savvy physician to join our team either part- or full-time (full-time preferred).
+If the fit is right, there is an opportunity for you to join as a founding employee and Chief Medical Officer.
-Responsibilities include:

 ## Responsibilities

 - Working with the dev team to create new clinical algorithms
 - Sales into hospitals
 - Fundraising
-- Eventually recruiting and managing additional physicians that join the team
+- Eventually recruiting and managing additional physicians who join the team

 ## Perks and Benefits